-Consider 100 wireless stations uniformly distributed in a 100x100m square area communicating with each other two by two (50 flows).
+Consider 100 wireless stations, uniformly distributed in a $100m \times 100m$ square area, that communicate with each other two by two (50 flows).
 All nodes are within the range of each other, hence no routing protocol is needed.
-We start the simulation (using ns) at time t = 40 seconds (s).
+We start the simulation using the network simulator, $ns \cdot 2[9]$, at time t = 40 seconds (s).
 We increase the number of active flows by one every two seconds.
 Each transmitting station sends 1050-byte CBR packets every 5ms (providing full data rate of 1.6 Mbps).
 At t = 150s, all traffic sources stop except one.
+This corresponds to the worst case scenario for SD: large CWs (due to the previously increasing congestion) whereas the channel is not congested at all.
 At t = 260s, all sources stop sending data.
 Optimally, when the number of contending flows n increases, each flow would get 1/n of the available data rate.
-However, due to the increasing collisions, actual throughput observed by each flow is lower this value.
+However, due to the increasing collisions, the actual throughput observed by each flow is lower than this value.